domjancik/codebase-graph-mcp/README.md

 - `OVERRIDES`: Overrides parent functionality
 - `USES`: Uses another component
 - `CREATES`: Creates instances of another component

+#### Requirements & Traceability
+- `SATISFIES`: Satisfies a requirement or specification
+- `DERIVES_FROM`: Derived from another requirement
+- `REFINES`: Refines or elaborates on another component
+- `TRACES_TO`: Traces to another component for compliance
+- `VALIDATES`: Validates another component
+- `VERIFIES`: Verifies implementation of another component
+- `CONFLICTS_WITH`: Conflicts with another component
+- `SUPPORTS`: Supports or enables another component
+- `ALLOCATES_TO`: Allocates resources to another component
+- `REALIZES`: Realizes or implements a specification

 ### Task Status
 - `TODO`: Not started